Not of This Earth (The Damned album): History

 Recording took place at the late Connie Plank's studio in Germany, before additional tracks were overdubbed at the Stoneroom Studio back in the UK.
 None of the Scabies/Dollimore material was used, all songs coming from Scabies/Shaw (as a side-note, Scabies is listed under his real name of Chris Millar in the writing credits).
 James Taylor of James Taylor Quartet fame added Hammond organ to some tracks, while ex-Sex Pistols bass player Glen Matlock played on "Tailspin" and part of "Never Could Believe".

 The results were issued by Toshiba as Not of This Earth in Japan in November 1995, with a remix of "Prokofiev" as an unlisted 'hidden' track.
-In April 1996, the Marble Orchard label issued the album in the UK, now titled I'm Alright Jack & the Beanstalk (inspired by a phrase used by an acquaintance of Scabies').
-This had apparently been the planned title of the album all along, but had been considered too much of a mouthful for the Japanese market.
-The cover was a 3D lenticular design, using the Japanese artwork as a background for a risqué animation.
-This version of the album was also issued in Germany and Sweden.
-The album also saw a release in the USA in 1996, but this release, on the Cleopatra label, was titled Not of This Earth once again, and featured totally different cover artwork.

 By this time, the new line-up was breaking up.
 Vanian wanted to continue touring to cover the costs of his divorce, and was performing with his Phantom Chords project.
 Scabies was less keen to continue saturating their live work, fearing playing to smaller audiences.
 The pair also disagreed over the writing of the album.
 A proposed tour of small venues was shelved, apart from a one-off show at Plymouth Cooperage, the line-up's final live performance.
 The band split in August 1995, and by August 1996 would be reforming once more – this time with Vanian accompanied by Captain Sensible instead of Scabies.